mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 ## Overview

-This section of the document describes the lattice signature scheme [@!Falcon], the “Fast Fourier lattice-based compact signatures over NTRU”.
+This section of the document describes the lattice signature scheme [@!Falcon], the "Fast Fourier lattice-based compact signatures over NTRU".
 Falcon is based on the GPV hash-and-sign lattice-based signature framework introduced by Gentry, Peikert and Vaikuntanathan [GPV08], which is a framework that requires a class of lattices and a trapdoor sampler technique.